EmersonDeltaV/deltav-edge/developer-guide/grafana/grafana.md

 7. Configure the data source with the following settings:
 a.
-Authentication – Click Bearer token.
+Authentication – Click **Bearer token**.
 Generate a bearer token using your REST API endpoint (for example, `https://{edge_ip}/edge/api/v1/Login/GetAuthToken/profile`) and paste it in the bearer token field.

 > Note: The bearer token expires, and you may have to renew it periodically.